PrivacyHawk Logo

 • Secure Your Devices: Ensure your devices are protected with strong passwords, encryption, and up-to-date security software.

 • Limit Information Sharing: Be cautious about the personal information you share online and with businesses.
 Use pseudonyms and alternate email addresses when possible.
+Many data brokers offer opt-out options that allow you to remove your information from their databases:

 • Direct Requests: Visit the websites of major data brokers and submit opt-out requests.
 This often involves providing identification to confirm your identity.